avl/noatun/docs/docs.md

 Emitting tombstones can be costly, so it can make sense for applications to take care to avoid doing so.

-Noatun has a tool for avoiding tombstones in some situations: the `clear` method.
+Noatun has a tool for avoiding tombstones in some situations: the 'clear' method.

-`crate::prelude::NoatunVec`, `crate::prelude::OpaqueNoatunVec` and `crate::prelude::NoatunHashMap` all have such a `clear`-method.
+`prelude::NoatunVec`, `prelude::OpaqueNoatunVec` and `prelude::NoatunHashMap` all have such a 'clear'-method.
 This method, unsurprisingly,
 removes all elements from the collection.
 But additionally, and crucially, it does this without marking the message as a tombstone.
 Instead, it records itself as the writer of a special 'clear' marker in the collection.
 This write is recorded just like the write to any field.
 Future calls to 'clear' will overwrite the marker, and